What do you see when you’re listening?

 did you know that in our imagination, Mozart’s Piano Concerto in B flat major (K595) can be closely associated with Jackson Pollock, Alpine flowers, unicorns or Charlie Chaplin?
 The answers to the question “What do you see when you’re listening?” – asked in a series of interviews introducing the project Spot On MozART – could hardly have been more diverse.

 The first media art works – the result of two student camps in Altaussee and intensive preparation at the University Mozarteum Salzburg in co-operation with other universities and institutes – demonstrate a completely new way of experiencing Mozart’s music by means of contemporary visual interpretation.

-Covid has unfortunately compelled us to postpone our sneak preview with an exhibition of the initial works until spring 2021.
+Covid has unfortunately compelled us to postpone our sneak preview with an exhibition of the initial works until summer 2021.
 As a result, we are delighted to be able to offer a small insight into first works, accessible via the new website.
 Even if it cannot replace the analogue experience of live performances and exhibition, we hope you will enjoy a voyage of discovery, and we will be interested to see whether it will perhaps elicit suggestions for new projects.

 Stay safe and healthy –